 Credit cards, traveler checks, cash: Visa and Mastercard are most commonly accepted, with transaction authorization.
-Check for acceptance American Express, and Diners Club.
+Check for acceptance of American Express, and Diners Club.
 Travelers’ checks (cheques) in US currency are usually accepted.
 No foreign cash is accepted.

 Telephone: Most rented accommodation have in-room phones for local and long distance calling, but check what calling rates apply.
 International calling is best arranged by buying phone cards at convenience stores, drugstores such as Walgreens and CVS, or Walmart, or using Wi-Fi-based calling services (VoIP).
 Public phones are seldom available.
 Some retail shops and restaurants may allow local calling as a courtesy but don’t be offended if declined.

 Internet Access: Wifi hotspots are available free at many cafes, the Islander newspaper, and at several of the beach resorts.
 3G mobile data plans are provided by the cellphone carriers above and some are available for prepaid pay-as-you-go.
 Most accommodations include in-room free WiFi.

 Money exchange: Banks are the main means of foreign exchange and even some of those do not offer conversion.

 Whitney Bank Hancock Bank in Holmes Beach offers most currencies service.
 Last checked, Bank America and Wachovia Wells Fargo could not do any foreign exhange.

 Sales tax is added to all purchases’ advertised prices except on unprocessed food items and a few exempted goods and services, viz, haircuts.
 The tax is 7% in Manatee County and Anna Maria Island.
 Accommodation is assessed an additional resort tax of 4%.